mavlink/mavlink-devguide/en/services/gimbal_v2.md

 #### Mapping from Gimbal Managers to Gimbal Devices

-Every _Gimbal Manager_ has a single associated _Gimbal Device_ (there is a 1:1 relationship) that it controls.
+Every _Gimbal Manager_ has a single associated _Gimbal Device_ that it controls (there is a 1:1 relationship).
 A particular MAVLink component, such as an autopilot, can implement multiple gimbal managers in order to control two or more gimbal devices.
-The identity of a gimbal device, and hence its associated manager, are represented by a "gimbal device id".
+The identity of a gimbal device and its associated manager, are represented by a "gimbal device id".
 This id is used to differentiate messages from different gimbal managers, and also to target a particular gimbal in commands/messages sent to the component that is hosting its gimbal manager.

 A _Gimbal Manager_ publishes the id of its associated device in the `gimbal_device_id` field of the [GIMBAL_MANAGER_INFORMATION](#GIMBAL_MANAGER_INFORMATION) message (this same field name is present in all gimbal manager messages so you can identify the source).
-Similarly, commands that can be set to a gimbal manager include a field with label `Gimbal device ID` that can be used to send the command to a particular gimbal device.
+Similarly, commands that can be sent to a gimbal manager include a parameter with label `Gimbal device ID` that indicates the particular gimbal manager (and device).

 - A system that wants to control a _particular_ gimbal device will send messages to the component that has the manager(s), such as an autopilot, specifying the device id of the gimbal to be controlled.
 - A system that wants to control _all_ gimbal devices managed by gimbal managers on a particular component, would send the command/message to that component and set the device id to `0`.